-Deadline for proposals from faculty interested in leading a Bing Honors College cohort is Monday, February 12th, 2018.
+Deadline for proposals from faculty interested in leading a Bing Honors College cohort is March 4, 2023.
+Please email your proposal to email@example.com.

-Since its inception in 1993, BHC has pursued the goal of accelerating progress on Honors theses by offering students an uninterrupted block of time during which to focus on their work before the start of autumn classes; providing the close supervision of a Faculty Leader; fostering a sense of intellectual community among students within and across academic disciplines; and developing increased opportunities for faculty-student mentoring.
+Since its inception in 1993, BHC has pursued the goal of accelerating progress on Honors theses by offering students an uninterrupted block of time during which to focus on their work before the start of autumn classes; providing the close supervision of a Faculty Leader; and fostering a sense of intellectual community among students within and across academic disciplines.

 Faculty Leader Responsibilities

-Pre-College: Select students; convene participants before the end of spring quarter; hire a graduate student assistant, if desired, for groups of 4 or more; contact students’ advisors (at a minimum, the thesis director should be informed about his/her students’ participation); arrange for workshops, training in specific skills, special events.
+Pre-College: Select students; convene participants before the end of spring quarter; hire a graduate student assistant, if desired; contact students’ advisors (at a minimum, the thesis director should be informed about his/her students’ participation); arrange for workshops, training in specific skills, special events.

-During College: Devote approximately 15-20 hours per week to student seminars, individual conferences, daily lunches, and attendance at Bing Honors College events, including opening and closing events.
+During College: Devote approximately 15-20 hours per week to student seminars, individual conferences, daily lunches, and attendance at Bing Honors College events, including opening and closing events should we be able to hold these.

 Note: Students and faculty divide their time between department/program seminars, independent research and writing, and one-to-one consultations.
 BHC also sponsors College-wide programs to encourage faculty-student interaction and scholarly community.